konradha/konradha.github.io/content/posts/part1-exponential-integrators.md

 $$u\_{tt} + A u = g\left(u\right)$$

-where $A$ is a linear operator and $g$ is a constant inhomogeneity, we can rely on [Hairer, Lubich, Grimm's and friend's work]().
+where $A$ is a linear operator and $g$ is a constant inhomogeneity, we can rely on [Hairer, Lubich, Grimm's and friend's work](https://ludwiggauckler.github.io/habil-web.pdf)[PDF].
 It stems from considerations of the [variation of constants formula](https://en.wikipedia.org/wiki/Variation_of_parameters), where we can express the update -- given
 $L$ is a sufficiently stiff operator such that we need such an involved integrator -- as follows